MANZ Conference 2018

 Mark is a highly trained and experienced coach who helps people to take charge of dealing with difficulties or achieving aims.
 His positive and straightforward approach focuses on the mindset, actions and outcomes necessary for success.

 Mark is motivated by helping people strengthen their capabilities and he has invested heavily in developing his own skills.
-His work with teams is supported his accreditation as Belbin teams facilitator, his coaching work is supported by his William Glasser Institute Reality Therapy/Choice Theory Certification.
+His work with teams has supported his accreditation as Belbin teams facilitator, his coaching work is supported by his William Glasser Institute Reality Therapy/Choice Theory Certification.

 Eve Scott Strengthening Biculturalism in Montessori